JAlcocerT/JAlcocerT/content/blog/concepts-BIGDATA.md

 Specially if you like SelfHosting: Superset, metabase and redash.

+But if you are not afraid of some Python, you can also try with Streamlit.

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/AB-Testing-for-data-analytics/" title="Bayes and Streamlit?" image="/blog_img/data-experiments/bayes-st.png" subtitle="I thought that was for ML and DSc" >}}
   {{< card link="https://github.com/JAlcocerT/Python_is_awesome" title="Awsome Python" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Tinkering with Bayes and Streamlit" >}}